Setting up your voice service provider

 Make sure that you entered the correct SIP username and password in your member details.
 This must match the user's credentials provided by your SIP service provider.

 Check if other users can connect to your SIP server.
-If many users are experiencing issues with registration, it may be an issue with your SIP service provider.
+If many users are experiencing issues with registration, it may be an issue with your VoIP service provider.

 Let the team members know of the custom SIP account